 SSHRC also oversees the delivery of a number of large programs that support interdisciplinary research and strengthen the overall research environment.
-Via the Tri-agency Institutional

-Programs Secretariat (TIPS), SSHRC administers these programs on behalf of the three federal research granting agencies: SSHRC, the Canadian Institutes of Health Research (CIHR), and the Natural Sciences and Engineering Research Council (NSERC).
+Via the Tri-agency Institutional Programs Secretariat (TIPS), SSHRC administers these programs on behalf of the three federal research granting agencies: SSHRC, the Canadian Institutes of Health Research (CIHR), and the Natural Sciences and Engineering Research Council (NSERC).
+We work closely with the other granting agencies and members of the Canada Research Coordinating Committee (CRCC) to advance collaboration across Canada's research funding system.

 We are currently navigating uncertain times due to the COVID-19 pandemic, and unprecedented mobilization around issues of racism and social justice.
-In the midst of these challenges, SSHRC will stay on course.
-Our plan for 2020 to 2022 enables us to move steadily forward with ongoing initiatives and priorities, as we build on the momentum generated over the past five years.
+In the midst of these challenges, SSHRC's mandate and objectives are more vital than ever.
+This strategic plan enables us to move steadily forward with ongoing initiatives and priorities, as we build on the momentum gained in recent years.
 It also allows us to respond with agility and flexibility to help Canada flourish now and in the future.